Krati91/Credicxo_Scrapper/README.md

 **The Amazon Captcha Solver**
 This lands on a amazon captcha page, extracts the image and solves it and fills the form.
-It uses amazoncaptcha and requests libraries
+It uses Beautiful Soup, requests, pytesseract, PIL libraries.

 **Steps to use the files**